NPM Package Guide

 Use Cases for Manual Mode

-• Chat applications
+• Chat applications and messaging interfaces

-• Rich text editors (CKEditor, TinyMCE, etc.)
+• Rich text editors (CKEditor, TinyMCE, Quill)

-• Mobile apps (React Native, Ionic)
+• Mobile apps (React Native, Ionic, Capacitor)

 Where Do Refinement Settings Come From?